temporalio/documentation/docs/typescript/production-deploy.md

 ## Pre-build code

-This information has been moved to [Register Types](../../application-development/foundations/#register-types) section in the application developers guide.
+This information has been moved to [Register Types](/application-development/foundations/#register-types) section in the application developer guide.

 ## Logging